Tuesday, August 24, 2010

 On to more adventures!!!

-Our cruise to Columbia Glacier and into Prince William Sound.
 Captain Stan took us right up to the front of the glacier.
 Lots and lots of ice in the water.
 This glacier is the last tidewater glacier and is losing ice faster this year than any other year.
 Some experts were coming in to see why.

 Mel & I in front of the Columbia Glacier.
 We met a couple from Stutgart Germany who were touring all of Alaska and we spent most of our time on the cruise with them right next to the captain.
 That way we saw it all!